aeraposo/Data-310-Public-Raposo/Project_3.md

 **Ways to improve:**<br/>
 My PyCharm will not show matplotlib plots, even with simple examples so I produced the above in graphs in Google Colab.
 This definitely limited what plots I was able to make.
 If I was able, I would have produced plots of validation MSE and MAE and a plot showing the convolutions for an image (I didn't reload the notebook becuase I would have had to rerun the fit, which took 8 hours last time with just 1 convolution).<br/>
 In the future, I would like to add more convolution and pooling layers to see how accuracy would change.
 This would make a cool graph too (how scores changed over convolutions).
+Although this model didn't turn out too well, I learned a lot in the process and would like to try it on other areas of the world and different terrains to see how it performs.